anttikes/graphql-demo/README.md

 - .NET Core 6.0
 - ASP.NET Core Web API
 - Hot Chocolate GraphQL framework
-- Entity Framework Core & EF Core Migrations
+- Entity Framework Core, EF Core Migrations and EF Core Compiled Models

 ## Running the demo
 To run the application, the following prerequirements should be met: